 You may not like the way the gap looks when you smile;

 Missing teeth can affect how you speak;

 A missing molar can affect how you chew;

 When a tooth is lost and not replaced, the teeth around it can shift;

 Bone loss can occur around the missing tooth, this can cause the remaining teeth to become loose over time;

 Loss of teeth and bone can make your face sag and could cause you to appear older than you are.

 What is involved in Implant Placement?

-Placement of the Implant: Using our i-CAT we are able to capture a picture that allows Dr. Hopkins to decide the best placement for your dental implant.
-He then surgically places the implant into your jaw.
+Placement of the Implant: Using our i-CAT we are able to capture a picture that allows Dr. Hopkins or Dr. Kunz to decide the best placement for your dental implant.
+Then they surgically places the implant into your jaw.
 It is common to have soreness and swelling after the procedure.

 Healing Process: A dental implant gathers its strength from the jawbone that grows around it and holds it in place.
 This process could take several months.